About the Residence

-The JRHR, consisting of approximately 10,000 square feet, is situated on 11 beautiful acres in New City, amidst a peaceful setting of streams, woodlands, wildlife, and a pond.
-The residence offers:
+The JRHR, consisting of approximately 10,000 square feet, is situated on 11 beautiful acres at 415 Buena Vista Road, New City, New York, amidst a peaceful setting of streams, woodlands, wildlife, and a pond.

 - Eight to ten private, spacious suites, offering space for visiting family members and convertible furniture for overnight stays.

 - Specially-designed bathroom facilities including a special "wheel-in" bathtub, radiant heat and other similar amenities.

 - Flexible dining options tailored to meet the special needs of residents